Tampa's Hidden Treasure Beyond the Beach

 What to Do

-There are myriad outdoor and indoor activities to do in Tampa, and many of them are family-friendly.
+There is an abundance of indoor and outdoor activities to do in Tampa, and many of them are family-friendly.
 We love being on the water and learning the history about the different areas we visit, while our daughter is obsessed with aquariums (she showed an early interest in Moana at four months old!).
 Our favorite activities below reflect these interests.

 I suggest visiting the Tampa Bay History Center as a first stop to learn all about Cigar City’s culture, heritage and economic evolution.
 Conveniently located on the Tampa Bay Riverwalk, TBHC has three stories of permanent and temporary exhibits that date back 12,000 years to Tampa’s early peoples through its role today as a major port and tourism destination.
 Learn all about the Tocobaga and Seminole tribes, Spanish settlements in the 1500’s, the establishment of Ybor City’s first cigar factory that brought in Spanish, Cuban and other European immigrants.